 Before you choose to use vector instructions, you have to consider whether the resulting code will be faster than the simple instructions without vectors.
-With vector code, you may spend more instructions on trivial things such as moving data into the right positions in the registers and emulating conditional moves, than on the actual calculations.
-Example 13.5 below is an example of this.
-Vector instructions are relatively slow on older processors, but the newest processors can do a vector calculation just as fast as a scalar (single) calculation in many cases.
+With vector code, you sometimes spend more instructions on trivial things such as moving data into the right positions in the registers and emulating conditional moves, than on the actual calculations.
+Example 13.8 below is an example of this.
+Vector instructions are relatively slow on older processors, but many newer processors can do a vector calculation just as fast as a scalar (single) calculation in many cases.

-For floating point calculations, it is often advantageous to use XMM registers rather than x87 registers, even if there are no opportunities for handling data in parallel.
-The XMM registers are handled in a more straightforward way than the old x87 register stack.
+For floating point calculations, it is preferred to use XMM registers rather than x87 registers, even if there are no opportunities for handling data in parallel.
+The XMM registers are handled in a more straightforward way than the old x87 register stack, and some CPUs have poor performance for x87 instructions.

 Memory operands for XMM instructions without VEX prefix have to be aligned by 16.
-Memory operands for YMM instructions are preferably aligned by 32 and ZMM by 64, but not necessarily.
+Memory operands for YMM instructions are preferably aligned by 32 and ZMM by 64, but this is not necessary.
 See page 86 for how to align data in memory.